Veterans Educational Benefits

 - Be a veteran who is currently utilizing your benefits.

 - Be enrolled 9-11 credits (part-time) or at least 12 credits (full-time).

 - Be enrolled in a program approved by Veteran's Affairs.

 Once approved for work study, you must take a job that involves direct service to other veterans.
 Clover Park Technical College offers a few jobs that meet this requirement.
 You may contact CPTC's veteran's certifying official at 253-589-5581/4532 or email at firstname.lastname@example.org.

 Priority Registration for Veterans

 Clover Park Technical College is pleased to allow priority registration as defined by RCW 28B.15.621 section 7b to eligible veterans and National Guard members who are continuing, returning or new admitted students.

 RCW 28B.15.621 section 7b (HB 1109) defines an eligible veteran as follows:

 "Eligible veteran or national guard member" means a Washington domiciliary who was an active or reserve member of the United States military or naval forces, or a national guard member called to active duty, who served in active federal service, under either Title 10 or Title 32 of the United States Code, in a war or conflict fought on foreign soil or in international waters or in another location in support of those serving on foreign soil or in international waters, and if discharged from service, has received an honorable discharge.”

-Priority registration per this law is defined as:
+Priority registration per this law is offered to: